 In May 2014, the FASB issued ASU No. 2014-09, "Revenue from Contracts with Customers."
 ASU 2014-09 replaces most existing revenue recognition guidance, and requires companies to recognize revenue based upon the transfer of promised goods and/or services to customers in an amount that reflects the consideration to which the entity expects to be entitled in exchange for those goods and/or services.
 In addition, the new guidance requires enhanced disclosures, including revenue recognition policies to identify performance obligations to customers and significant judgments in measurement and recognition.
 ASU 2014-09 is effective, as amended, for annual and interim periods beginning on or after December 15, 2017, applied retrospectively to each prior period presented or retrospectively with a cumulative effect adjustment recognized as of the adoption date.
-We expect to adopt the new standard on January 1, 2018, and have not yet selected a transition method.
-We are currently evaluating the overall impact this guidance will have on our consolidated financial statements.
-Based on our preliminary assessment, we do not expect the adoption of ASU 2014-09 to materially change the timing of revenue recognition and classification of transactions within our consolidated financial statements.
-We are, however, continuing our assessment, which may identify potential impacts.
+We are adopting the new standard on January 1, 2018 using the full retrospective method.